Stratification of spaces of locally convex curves by itineraries: Final remarks

 \section{Final remarks}

 For $q \in \Quat_{n+1}$, let $\cL_n(q)$ be the space of locally convex curves $\Gamma$ in $\Spin_{n+1}$ with $\Gamma(0) = 1$ and $\Gamma(1) = q$.
 The present paper constructs a stratification of the space $\cL_n(q)$.
 We proved the necessary results for the construction of a homotopy equivalent CW complex.
-We hope to detail this construction and to prove consequences in future papers.
-In this final section we discuss some of the methods involved and state as a conjecture a sample result of the work in progress.
+We detail this construction and prove some consequences in \cite{Goulart-Saldanha-cw}.
+In this final section we discuss some of the methods involved, state a few consequences proved in \cite{Goulart-Saldanha-cw, Alves-Goulart-Saldanha} and also mention a conjectural result.

 One important construction in \cite{Shapiro-Shapiro} and \cite{Saldanha3} is the add-loop procedure, which, in certain cases, is used to loosen up compact families of nondegenerate curves through a homotopy in $\cL_n(q)$.
 The resulting families of curly curves are then maleable: if a homotopy exists in the space of immersions, another homotopy exists in the space of locally convex curves.
 In \cite{Saldanha3}, for instance, open dense subsets $\mathcal{Y}_{\pm}\subset\cL_2(\pm 1)$ are shown to be homotopy equivalent to the space of loops $\Omega\Ss^3$.
 This approach is reminiscent of classical constructions such as Thurston's eversion of the sphere by corrugations \cite{Levy-Maxwell-Munzner} and the proof of Hirsch-Smale Theorem \cite{Hirsch, Smale}.
 It can be considered as an elementary instance of the h-principle of Eliashberg and Gromov \cite{Eliashberg-Mishachev, Gromov}.
-We expect to give a combinatorial version of this method which generalizes the result above to higher dimensions.
+Theorem 3, Corollary 1.1 and Lemma 10.3 in \cite{Goulart-Saldanha-cw} are based on this method and apply to higher dimensions.
+We restate here that Corollary 1.1: